My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 And it's a different thing whether you're talking about government or something else.

-Oh, well, see, even though I'm liberal on it, I have zero use of it because I'm diabetic pretty much.
+Oh, well, see, even though I'm liberal on it, I have zero use of it because I'm diabetic, pretty much.

 Well, that's a new wrinkle.

-Uh so we're let let's let's stick with the hypothetical.
+So let's stick with the hypothetical.

-You like it, let's pretend you're not diabetic and you can eat as much of it as you want.
+Let's pretend you're not diabetic and you can eat as much of it as you want.

-I'm still trying to understand the terms here.
+I'm still trying to understand the terms here so that I can answer this.

-Yeah, well, that's the thing that you'd probably be better at than me is defining and uh I'm just trying to find some way to help the the newer listeners and the low information voters.
+And I'm just trying to find some way to help the newer listeners and the low-information voters.

 You know, it seems like they're all scared of being labeled conservative because of the media.

-Another new wrinkle here.
+Okay, another new wrinkle here.

-You now think that you have a way of helping low information voters understand what conservatism is.
+You now think that you have a way of helping low-information voters understand what conservatism is.

-That's that's not good.
+That's not good.

-Yeah, or like truth.
+Yeah, like truth.

-Unless you know, like you're a convict or somebody that needs to lie.
+I mean, who wouldn't be liberal on truth unless, you know, like you're a convict or somebody that needs to lie.

-The word liberal, it has an entirely different definition in politics than it does outside of.
+It has an entirely different definition in politics than it does outside of.

-Like the liberal use of maple syrup in your example, has no relationship to what a political liberal is.
+Like the liberal use of maple syrup, in your example, has no relationship to what a political liberal is.

-I hear, you know, understand that it used to be different back in the Europe government.
+Yeah, and then to convolute it even more, I hear, you know, understand that it used to be different back in the Europe government.

-they have the liberals.
+They had the liberals.

 That's the intellectual class that says that.